NoBlackBoxes/LastBlackBox/boxes/networks/_resources/info.md

 ## Description
 Things started getting really interesting when organisms began to interact with each other.
-In this box, we begin to open up the world of the internet and start communicating between our NB3's.
-We then move onto communicating with the outside world.
+In this box, we will enter the world of **networks** and start by communicating between our local NB3's.
+We will then move on to communicating with the outside world, via the *internet*.